Locations:

 What can I expect if I have pitted keratolysis?

 Pitted keratolysis causes your feet to smell bad.
 After a long day on your feet, you might notice a foul odor coming from your feet, shoes and socks.
 If you have pitted keratolysis, that odor will still be present after you wash your feet and change your socks and shoes.
-If you notice an odor, along with tiny indentations in the skin on the bottom of your foot, visit your healthcare provider.
+If you notice an odor, along with tiny indentations in the skin on the bottom of your foot, visit a healthcare provider.
 Antibiotics effectively treat the condition to make the odor go away.

 If you work in an environment where you’re on your feet all day, choose shoes with good ventilation to improve how much air reaches your feet.
 For example, rubber boots don’t offer sufficient airflow.

-Your socks can play a role in how much air gets to your feet too.
+Your socks can play a role in how much air gets to your feet, too.
 The best material to improve airflow to your feet through your socks is cotton.
 Synthetic materials or blended materials in socks can restrict airflow to your feet.

 Living With